Music is a diverse form of expression that takes in many styles. It's a popular field that can only be briefly sampled in a short article.

 Over 500 years ago, Christopher Columbus rode the Trade Winds and discovered the Caribbean islands, as well as Central and South America.
 As we can see from this group of Native American rockers, "discovery" may be nothing more than a point of view.

-Shortly after Columbus, came the Conquistadors.
-They were not nice guys, for left their bloody mark, all the way from Peru in the south to the upper reaches of the Rio Grande in present-day New Mexico.
-Not a lot has been done musically about their brief "moment-in-the-sun", except for this Neil Young masterpiece.
+Shortly after Columbus came the Conquistadors.
+They were not nice guys, for they left their bloody mark all the way from Peru in the south to the upper reaches of the Rio Grande in present-day New Mexico.
+Not a lot has been done musically about their brief "moment-in-the-sun," except for this Neil Young masterpiece.

 Columbus died before the Spanish slave ship crossed the Atlantic from Africa to the New World.
 Nonetheless, the slave trade to the Americas went first to the islands of the Caribbean, where numerous sugar cane plantations were established to produce the popular sweetener.
 Eventually, people of the islands learned how to distill rum from the cane and a whole new era of triangular trading was initiated.